 I Am Spartacus: Rarely does Linkara show full scenes seriously, but he features Bulk and Skull's shining moment in its entirety.

 The Chessmaster: Notes that Astronema is easily the most competent villain up to this point in the franchise, avoided the same petty plans that other villains did and kept her eye either on defeating the rangers or causing destruction.

 Plot Parallel: He describes how the episode "Wasp With a Heart" is essentially Astronema's story arc told in one episode.

-Psycho Rangers: Is very pleased to the see the Trope Namers that finally gave use a team of evil power rangers that weren't just random villains.
+Psycho Rangers: Is very pleased to see the Trope Namers that finally gave us a team of evil power rangers that weren't just random villains.